 Mr. Ciardiello is employed as our Chief Accounting Officer pursuant to an employment agreement dated August 5, 2019 and which was amended on November 5, 2019.
-During 2019, Mr. Ciardiello served as our Interim Chief Financial Officer from June 25, 2019 through December 9, 2019.
 Mr. Ciardiello's employment agreement, as amended, generally provides for the following key terms: